What Is Colostrum? A New Mom's Comprehensive Guide

 Beginning in mid- to late pregnancy, your breasts begin to produce a substance called colostrum that will be your baby’s first dose of concentrated nutrition for several days after birth.
 Measured in teaspoons rather than ounces, colostrum is the perfect example of how it’s quality, not quantity, that matters when it comes to optimal nourishment for your newborn bundle of joy.

-Often called liquid gold because of its amazing, health-giving properties, colostrum contains a number of compounds that protect and support your baby’s growth, development, and immunity during those first few days, including beneficial bacteria, growth factors, antioxidants, hormones, fatty acids, antibodies, and cytokines.
+Often called liquid gold because of its amazing, health-giving properties, colostrum contains a number of compounds that protect and support your baby’s growth, development, and immunity during those first few days, including beneficial bacteria, growth factors, antioxidants3, hormones4, fatty acids5, antibodies, and cytokines6.

 Low in fat and high in protein and carbohydrates, colostrum is also incredibly easy to digest, and it works as a gentle laxative to flush baby’s digestive system and encourage the passing of meconium, baby’s first stool.
 This process clears your baby’s body of bilirubin, a waste product that can cause jaundice.
 Also on the digestive front, babies are born with permeable intestines (similar to a leaky gut), and colostrum coats their gastrointestinal tracts to seal them up, thereby preventing bacteria, viruses, and allergens from passing through to the bloodstream.